Quick Quote

 If your boat cover is looking faded or starting to feel brittle, it may be time for a professional repair.
 Prolonged exposure to the sun and weather can degrade the fabric, especially in high-stress areas like seams, folds, and sun-exposed sections.

-At The Boat Lift Company, we assess covers for UV damage and material breakdown to determine whether reinforcement, re-stitching, or panel replacement is the best solution.
+At The Boat Lift, Dock and Bulkhead Company, we assess covers for UV damage and material breakdown to determine whether reinforcement, re-stitching, or panel replacement is the best solution.
 Our repair services not only restore the cover’s strength and appearance but also help extend its lifespan, protecting your boat and your investment season after season.

 If you spot a tear or hole in your boat cover, take swift action to avoid further damage.
 Small punctures can quickly expand under stress from wind and water, compromising the cover’s integrity.
 Regular checks for any breaches are crucial; they expose your vessel to unpredictable weather and debris if ignored.